Julianna Cox

 Cox was immediately attracted to Det.
 Mike Kellerman during a time when he was under investigation for corruption and sidelined from active duty.
 Both in need of comfort, they had a one-night stand that turned into a very open, laid-back sort of pseudo-relationship which mostly consisted of them getting drunk and having sex.
 The relationship eventually went downhill fast, however, and they distanced themselves.
 Cox briefly had a relationship with Det.
-Tim Bayliss, although she later admitted that it was mostly wanting someone over the holidays, and she angrily ended any relationship when he returned a pair of earrings to her in front of everyone at a crime scene.
+Tim Bayliss, although she later admitted that it was mostly wanting someone over the holidays, and she angrily ended the relationship when he returned a pair of earrings to her in front of everyone at a crime scene.

-Towards the end of the 6th season, a truck driver working for the city ran a passenger car off the road, killing both the car driver and himself and leaving the car driver's wife a quadriplegic.
+Towards the end of the sixth season, a truck driver working for the city ran a passenger car off the road, killing both the car driver and himself and leaving the car driver's wife quadriplegic.
 Facing a multimillion-dollar lawsuit, the city pressured Cox to alter the evidence and report that the car driver was legally intoxicated; her tests had shown that the man had alcohol in his system but was not over the legal limit.
 Cox refused to lie and was fired, hearing later that the city had to pay the wife a $45 million settlement.
 She said goodbye to Kellerman and lamented that they had never put together a real relationship, implying she would have stayed around if they had.

-After losing her job, she left Baltimore.
-She returned in Homicide: The Movie to help the detectives catch a man who tried to assassinate Al Giardello, who had been their shift commander during the series.
+After losing her job, Cox leaves Baltimore.
+She returns in Homicide: The Movie to help the detectives catch a man who tried to assassinate Al Giardello, who had been their shift commander during the series.